JiayangZZZ/todo-app-backbone/README.md

 using backbone

-Poor Mikael has not curable illness today.
+Poor Mikael has non-curable illness today.
 Let's celebrate.